janwilmans/proposals/p3497_guarded_objects.md

 ## Strong ownership semantics / RAII guarantees

-The only wat to access data is to call one of the locking functions, these functions either return an object (a unique_ptr-like object) that owns the lock, or allows you to pass in an operation that is exectured while holding the lock.
+The only way to access data is to call one of the locking functions, these functions either return an object (a unique_ptr-like object) that owns the lock, or allows you to pass in an operation that is executed while holding the lock.
 It can be used in a familiar way, just like you would use a smart pointer, or when passing in the operation, not dealing with the lock directly at all.

 The locking mechanism is based on RAII (Resource Acquisition Is Initialization), the type handles acquiring and releasing the lock in a scoped manner.
 This makes sure the lock is always released no matter how you leave the scope, returning of by an exception for example.